-(i) The operator shall construct a horizontal terrace at least 15 feet wide on the slope for every 25 feet maximum rise in elevations on the slope.
-The terrace width shall be measured as the horizontal distance . between slope segments as a state of the st

-(iii) Dreinage ditches shall be constructed on each horizontal terrace to convey flows.

-(3) An operator may not leave final slopes that have a grade exceeding 33%, including slopes between benched ·. . . . . ••. • terraces.
+- (2) If the Department approves final grades of more than 15%: - (i) The operator shall construct a horizontal terrace at least 15 feet wide on the slope for every 25 feet maximum rise in elevations on the slope.
+The terrace width shall be measured as the horizontal distance between slope segments. - (ii) The gradient of the terrace shall be 5% into the landfill. - (iii) Drainage ditches shall be constructed on each horizontal terrace to convey flows. - (3) An operator may not leave final slopes that have a grade exceeding 33%, including slopes between benched terreres. - § 288.235.

-§ 288.235.
 Noncontiguous borrow areas.

 Extraction and removal of cover and related material from offsite borrow areas shall be subject to a permit from the Department under the Noncoal Surface Mining Conservation and Reclamation Act (52 P. S. §§ 3301-3326), The Clean Streams Law and regulations promulgated thereunder, including Chapter 102 (relating to erosion control).
-Borrow areas located less than 300 feet from the disposel area shall be included in the permit area for the disposal facility as part of the permit application under this article.
+Borrow areas located less than 300 feet from the disposal area shall be included in the permit area for the disposal facility as part of the permit application under this article.

-Verse made .236.
-Revegetation.
+'.236.
+Revegetation. '.

-val Vegetation shall be established on land affected by a residual waste landfill.

-(b) Revegetation shall provide for an effective and permanent vegetative cover of the same seasonal variety as vegetation native to the site and capable of selfregeneration and plant succession.
+- (a) Vegetation shall be established on land affected by a residual waste landfill. - (b) Revegetation shall provide for an effective and permanent vegetative cover of the same seasonal variety as vegetation native to the site and capable of self-regeneration and plant succession.
 Introduced species may be used when desirable and necessary to achieve the approved postclosure land use.
-Vegetative cover shall be considered of the same seasonal variety when it consists of a mixture of species that is of equal or superior utility to native vegetation during each season of the year.

-(c) Revegetation shall provide a quick-germinating, fast-growing vegetative cover capable of stabilizing the. soil surface from erosion.

-(d) Disturbed areas shall be seeded and planted when weather and planting conditions permit, but the seeding and planting of disturbed areas shall be performed no later than the first normal period for favorable planting after final grading. (e) Fertilizer and lime shall be applied to disturbed areas as necessary to maintain plant growth.
+Vegetative cover shall be considered of the same seasonal variety when it consists of a mixture of species that is of equal or superior utility to native vegetation during each season of the year. - (c) Revegetation shall provide a quick-germinating, fast-growing vegetative cover capable of stabilizing the soil surface from erosion. - (d) Disturbed areas shall be seeded and planted when weather and planting conditions permit, but the seeding and planting of disturbed areas shall be performed no later than the first normal period for favorable planting after final grading. - after final grading.

-(f) Mulch shall be applied to regraded areas where necessary to control erosion, promote germination of seeds and increase the moisture retention of the soil.

-§ 288.237.
-Standards for successful revegetation.

-(a) The standard for successful revegetation shall be rcent of groundcover of the vegetation which exists site.
-The Department will not approve less than a io., groundcover of permanent plant species.
+(e) Fertilizer and lime shall be applied to disturbed areas as necessary to maintain plant growth. - (f) Mulch shall be applied to regraded areas where necessary to control erosion, promote germination of seeds and increase the moisture retention of the soil. - § 288.237.
+Standards for successful revegelation. - (a) The standard for successful revegetation shall be recent of groundcover of the vegetation which exists site.
+The Department will not approve less than a groundcover of permanent plant species.
 No more than 1% of the total area may have less than 30% groundcover.
-A single or contiguous area exceeding 3,000 Square ----
+A single or contiguous area exceeding 3,000 square

-(b) Trees, woody shrubs or deep-rooted plants may not. be planted or allowed to grow on the revegetated area of capped sites, unless otherwise allowed by the Department in the permit based on a demonstration that roots will not penetrate the cop or drainage layer.
+(b) Trees, woody shrubs or deep-rooted plants may not be planted or allowed to grow on the revegetated area of capped sites, unless otherwise allowed by the Department in the permit based on a demonstration that roots will not penetrate the cap or drainage layer.